Terry Cummings: San Antonio Spurs

-He was traded to the San Antonio Spurs on May 28, 1989.
-He was sent with a 1990 2nd round draft pick (Tony Massenburg was later selected) for Cadillac Anderson, Alvin Robertson and a 1989 2nd round draft pick (Frank Kornet was later selected).
+Cummings was traded to the San Antonio Spurs on May 28, 1989, sent with a 1990 2nd round draft pick (Tony Massenburg was later selected) for Cadillac Anderson, Alvin Robertson, and a 1989 2nd round draft pick (Frank Kornet was later selected).

-His first season in San Antonio, alongside David Robinson and Maurice Cheeks, brought a remarkable turn around, the Spurs surged from 21 wins in 1989 to 56 wins in 1990.
+His first season in San Antonio, alongside David Robinson and Maurice Cheeks, saw the Spurs surge from 21 wins to a remarkable 56.
 That season, Cummings set a career high in points scored in a single game, with 52 in a 129–95 win over the Charlotte Hornets.

 He would remain in San Antonio for six years.
 His scoring and rebounding averages for the 1989–90 through 1991–92 seasons were close to 20 and 8, respectively, and he helped his team to consecutive 50-win seasons and playoff appearances.
-By this time, he was recognized as a reliable power forward in the league.

 Cummings suffered a serious knee injury in the summer of 1992 in a casual pickup game.
 He would miss the first 74 regular-season games.
-Upon his return to the lineup, he could no longer put up near-All-Star numbers, and from then on he was used in a more suitable role as a reserve.
+Upon his return to the lineup, he could no longer put up near-All-Star numbers, and from then on he would appear as a reserve off the bench.
 Cummings would play in San Antonio until 1994–95.

 Return to Bucks

-In November 1995, he joined the Milwaukee Bucks again.
-He played 81 games averaging 8.0 points per game in 21 minutes of work.
+In November 1995, he rejoined the Milwaukee Bucks.
+He played 81 games, averaging 8.0 points in 21 minutes on the court.

 Seattle Supersonics

 In January 1997 he signed with the Seattle SuperSonics as a free agent.
-He contributed as a role player helping the Sonics reach the Western Conference Semi-finals where they lost to the Houston Rockets in 7 games.
+He contributed as a role player helping the Sonics reach the Western Conference Semi-finals, where they lost to the Houston Rockets in 7 games.

-Philadelphia 76ers
+Philadelphia 76ers/ New York Knicks

 He signed with the Philadelphia 76ers in September 1997.
-He played in 44 games averaging 5.3 points per game.

-New York Knicks

-Just before the trade deadline in February 1998, he was traded to the New York Knicks for Herb Williams and Ron Grandison.
-For the New York Knicks he played in 30 games to finish the 1997–98 season and a total of 74 games combined between Philadelphia and New York.
+He played in 44 games, averaging 5.3 points, before being dealt to the New York Knicks just before the trade deadline in February 1998, for Herb Williams and Ron Grandison.
+He played in 30 games with New York.

 Golden State Warriors

 Before the lockout ending in 1999, he was traded by the Knicks along with John Starks and Chris Mills to the Golden State Warriors for Latrell Sprewell.
-He managed to play 2 seasons for the Warriors, then retired from basketball after the 1999–2000 season.

-In his final season, despite serious injuries and then being 38 years old, he averaged 8.4 PPG and 4.9 RPG in just 18 minutes a night.
+He played two seasons for the Warriors, closing out his career averaging 8.4 PPG and 4.9 RPG in 18 minutes a night at a 38 year-old in 1999–2000.